chrisrpetrie/Pen-Testing/README.md

 # Pen-Testing

-A useful collectionof penetration testing tools.
+A collection of penetration testing tools.
+Useful to clone to other non-Kali distros.